Detegr/openRBRVR/README.md

 - The seat position cannot be changed via keyboard.
 PaceNote plugin can and should be used instead.
 The UI works as expected.
-- BTB stages can have a really poor performance if cubic env maps are enabled.
-  I suggest disabling them for openRBRVR.

 ## Build instructions (for developers only)